Derajat

 Derajat includes the present-day administrative districts of Dera Ismail Khan, Dera Ghazi Khan, Rajanpur, Taunsa and Tank in the Khyber Pakhtunkhwa and Punjab provinces.
 The "Baloch Derajat" (consisting of Dera Bugti, Dera Allah Yar and Dera Murad Jamali) is adjacent to Derajat towards the southwest in Balochistan.
-The people of Derajat are called Derawal, and the varieties of Saraiki they speak are collectively called Derawali dialect.
+The people of Derajat are called Derawal, and the varieties of Punjabi they speak are collectively called Derawali dialect.
 Pashto and Balochi languages are spoken in the northern and western parts of Derajat, respectively.

 Topography

 The Derajat is a level plain between the Indus River and the Sulaiman Mountains, lying between 29°30′ and 34°15′ N. and 69°15′ and 72′ E., the name derives its name from, the three Deras : Dera Ismail Khan, Dera Fateh Khan, and Dera Ghazi Khan.
 It extends north to the Sheikh Badin National Park among the Sheikh Badin range, which divides it from the Marwat plain, and south to the town of Jampur, having a length of 325 miles and breadth of 50 miles.